Magnatic70/TextAdventureGameEngine/README.md

 DisplayName:Recluse
 Keywords:cabin:cabin key:Here's a key to my old cabin.
 It's got a leaky roof, but it is better than nothing.
 NegativeAskResponse:I don't know anything about that.
+{/Modifier}
 ```

 The location forest_entrance will now have a pine cone added as an item, there is a cabin to the east and a recluse will be available for questions.

 ## Person Configuration
 Persons can give items based on questions asked, offer trades or accept gifts.
-In the positive response for an ask or an accept you can trigger a modifier by embedding `{LoadModifier:<modifier filename>}` in the response text.
+In the positive response for an ask or an accept you can trigger a modifier by embedding `{LoadModifier:<modifier name>}` in the response text.
 ```
 Person:<personID or short name>
 DisplayName:<name of person that will be displayed to the player> (optional)